What Is The Difference Between Anodized Aluminum And Regular Aluminum Cookware?

 Regular aluminum cookware excels in heat responsiveness and heat conductivity, making it ideal for quick and precise cooking techniques.
 The rapid heat distribution allows for efficient cooking, especially when heat adjustments are needed.
 Regular aluminum cookware is widely used for tasks such as boiling, searing, and frying, where quick and uniform heat transfer is crucial.
 However, the reactive nature of regular aluminum cookware means that it may not be suitable for recipes that involve highly acidic ingredients.

-See also Legend 14 pc Copper Core Stainless Steel Pots & Pans Set Review
+See also Gotham Steel 12 Pc Ceramic Pots and Pans Set Review

 Price Range